Help for Faculty/Staff

 If the Test My PennKey application confirms it is not working:

-- If you don't know your PennKey username, retrieve it using Forgot My PennKey Username.
+- If you don't know your PennKey username, contact the PennKey support group for assistance.

 - If you forgot your PennKey password and previously enrolled in the PennKey Recovery Service, use Reset PennKey Password to reset your password.